 Crack Spacing and Width

 Once the cracks had formed, the crack widths were measured at each load step; the width of the cracks increased with an increase in the load.
 The strains measured in the steel reinforcement perpendicular to the direction of the crack increased significantly when each crack formed.
 This confirms that the load is transferred from the concrete to the steel reinforcement when a crack is formed.
 For each crack, readings at 6 different points were taken to find out the maximum crack width; these are given in Table 3 for each specimen.
 The crack widths were also calculated according to Equations 3, 4 and 5; these are also given in Table 3.
+The predicted values are different for each of the design codes, however, it is obvious that the crack width increases with an increase in the concrete tensile strength.
 From Table 3 it can be seen that the specimens with transverse reinforcement exhibited wider cracks compared to those without transverse steel.
-Moreover, the measured crack widths were more than those predicted in all cases.
+Moreover, the measured crack widths were more than those predicted in almost all cases.
 Since the size of the specimens was limited due to the available space in the UTM rig, it is difficult to comment on the crack spacing in specimens without transverse reinforcement, however, it is evident that the crack spacing where transverse reinforcement is present is significantly influenced by the location, size and spacing of the transverse bars.